alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/adapting-a-model-to-make-binding-simpler.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 The property CurrentClient have a particular Setter part, it loads the partition of the current Client object, then it copy in an ObservableCollection&lt;TypologyDto&gt; called currentTypologies only the typologies that are associated to current customer.
 With this trick if I already loaded that partition data are in memory and the service gets called only the first time, and only when it is needed.
-With this code Iâ€™ve created a class that load data only when it is needed, and keep selection in sync with the current properties.
+With this code I've created a class that load data only when it is needed, and keep selection in sync with the current properties.
 The beautiful thing of this object is that I can test it with no problem

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 private void TestTemplate(